winstonDeGreef/Mechanica/content/special/ChX7_RelDynColl.md

 (hf-hf'+m_ec^2)^2 - (m_ec^2)^2
 $$

-Indeed we have removed the speed $u$ and angle $\phi$.
-We cannot do more, but remain with a relation for the frequency $f'$ after scattering as function of angle $\theta$.
+Indeed we have removed the speed $u$ and angle $\,\!\phi$.
+We cannot do more, but remain with a relation for the frequency $f'$ after scattering as function of angle $\,\!\theta$.
 To this end we evaluate the square in the equation, cancel a few terms and rearrange to

 $$
 \begin{array}{rcl}